HK-Modding-Preservation/Nightmare-Spark/README.md

 Mod by RiverRobot#7826 (Discord), feel free to DM or ping me in the modding server for bug reports or balance suggestions, they're greatly appreciated!

-Idea and charm sprite by user EchoKnight
+Idea and (old) charm sprite by user EchoKnight
+New charm sprite by DwarfWoot
 Shape of Grimm idea by user Ender Onryo

 Thanks to Mulhima#2695 and Dandy#8904 for assisting with the creation of this mod!